Azure/azure-functions-sql-extension/docs/SetupGuide_Dotnet.md

     func init --worker-runtime dotnet
     ```

 3. Enable SQL bindings on the function app.
-More information can be found [in Microsoft Docs](https://aka.ms/sqlbindings).
+More information can be found in the [Azure SQL bindings for Azure Functions docs](https://aka.ms/sqlbindings).

     Install the extension.